-3 dead, including suspected shooter, in Oregon grocery store attack
+3 Dead, Including Suspected Shooter, in Oregon Grocery Store Attack

 “Police believe the shooter continued firing through the store, shooting and killing an additional person,” Bend police said.

-It's not clear how the suspected shooter died, but police said they did not open fire during their response.
+It’s not clear how the suspected shooter, who was identified only as a male, died, but police said they did not open fire during their response.

 Dexter Chamberlin says he was checking out at the Safeway when he heard gunfire.